essuthi/GPS-locations-distance-time-calculation/ReadMe.md

 - final_programme function: Takes 2 GPS Locations and return the route between those locations periodically with a period of 20min.

-- Execuition field : executes the final_programme with a given locations
+- Execution field : executes the final_programme with a given locations

 - Tests classes : Test possible bugs which can occure in during the programme using the unittests framework.